 (c) Shall not in itself confirm the alleged breach but shall be in itself a breach of this Agreement.

-16.1 General Termination.
-Except where a different notice period is agreed in writing between the parties (including and especially in a Typsy Proposal), and subject to the provisions relating to breach of this Agreement in the General Conditions, either party may terminate this Agreement without cause by providing the other party with no less than 28 days’ written notice.
+15.1 General Termination.
+Except where a different notice period is agreed in writing between the parties (including and especially in a Typsy Proposal), and subject to the provisions relating to breach of this Agreement in the General Conditions.
+Either party may terminate this Agreement without cause by providing the other party with no less than 30 days written notice.

-16.2 Suspension for Non-Payment.
-The Company may suspend the Organisation’s account (and the accounts of any of its authorised users) should any Fees be outstanding to the Company at any time
+15.2 Suspension for Non-Payment.
+The Company may suspend a User’s account (and the accounts of any of its authorized users) should any Fees be outstanding to the Company at any time